drewpersigehl/cs338-tools-and-platforms/Remotion/Remotion.md

 ## Using the example code

-We've provided an example project that creates a Ken Burns style video from a set of images.
+We've provided an example project called 'practice-video' that creates a Ken Burns style video from a set of images.

 To use the example code: